 The Connecticut State Department of Public Health provided funding to the Connecticut Alliance to End Sexual Violence to develop a toolkit for healthcare providers about supporting patients who are victims/survivors of sexual violence.
 Because sexual violence and related trauma impact physical, mental, and sexual health it is critical that healthcare providers have the tools they need to provide the best health care and resources to their patients who have experienced sexual violence.
 This toolkit provides an overview of sexual violence and how it affects short and long-term health and well-being and ideas for how healthcare providers can build their confidence and capacity to have difficult conversations about sexual violence with patients.

-• A booklet/mini-handbook for providers
+a booklet/mini-handbook for providers

-• Posters that let patients know that their provider is a safe person to discuss their experiences of sexual violence with and why it is helpful to disclose this information
+posters that let patients know that their provider is a safe person to discuss their experiences of sexual violence with and why it is helpful to disclose this information

-• Stickers with supportive messaging to survivors
+stickers with supportive messaging to survivors

-The Alliance will be offering a series of trainings to introduce the toolkit to health providers.
-Follow us on social media to keep up with our latest trainings.Request Toolkit
+The Alliance will also be offering a series of trainings to introduce the toolkit to health providers.
+Follow us on social media to keep up with our latest trainings.Fill Out a Request Form